Record-breaking 2012 renews climate debate [Dayton Daily News, Ohio]

 The council listed the top national weather record-breaking events as:

--- Hurricane Sandy's storm surge height at 13.88 feet, which broke the all-time record in New York Harbor, and ravaged communities across New Jersey and New York with flood waters and winds.
+-- Hurricane Sandy's storm surge height at 13.88 feet, which broke the all-time record in

 -- The summer of 2012's drought, the worst in 50 years across the nation's breadbasket, with more than 1,300 U.S. counties in 29 states declared drought disaster areas.